turingschool/backend-curriculum-site/other_resources/ideabox/ideabox.md

 └── config.ru
 ```

 `config.ru` is called a _rack up_ file, hence the `ru` file extension.
-We're going to put the business of actually running the application into that file.
+We're going to put the instructions to actually running the application into that file.

 #### Filling In `config.ru`